mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/utils/bytecomparable/ByteComparable.md

 Because variable-length integers are also often used to store smaller range integers, it makes sense to also apply the variable-length integer encoding.
 Thus, the current varint scheme chooses to:
+- Strip any leading zeros.
+Note that for negative numbers, `BigInteger` encodes leading 0 as `0xFF`.
-- map numbers directly to their variable-length integer encoding, if they have 6 bytes or less
+- Map numbers directly to their variable-length integer encoding, if they have 6 bytes or less.
-- otherwise, encode as:
+- Otherwise, encode as:
   - a sign byte (00 for negative numbers, FF for positive, distinct from the leading byte of the variable-length encoding above)
-  - a variable-length encoded number of bytes, inverted for negative numbers (so that greater length compares smaller)
+  - a variable-length encoded number of bytes adjusted by -7 (so that the smallest length this encoding uses maps to 0), inverted for negative numbers (so that greater length compares smaller)
   - the bytes of the number, two's complement encoded.
 We never use a longer encoding (e.g. using the second method if variable-length suffices or with added 00 leading bytes) if a shorter one suffices.